Barbara P

 Why do you feel that the issue needs to be addressed?
 Why are you writing this letter?
 Answer the questions in plain and simple language so that your readers can understand them easily.

-What are your personal thoughts about the issue in question?
+What are your thoughts about the issue in question?
 What do you think should be done to handle the situation?
-Answer these questions by expressing your views.
-Then, give suggestions to solve the issue and keep everything brief and simple.
+Answer these questions by expressing your views, and giving suggestions to solve the issue.

 Shorter and more focused letters are more likely to be accepted for publication.
 Once you are done with the letter’s writing, read it and see if anything could be deducted.